Home

 Continue reading “Events”

-Please do not hesitate to contact us, if you have more questions regarding our beekeeping classes.
+Please do not hesitate to contact us if you have questions regarding our beekeeping classes.

-Each course is packed with an information which will help you to become a successful beekeeper.
-You are going to learn useful tips, and the newest information about honey bees and beekeeping.
+Each course is packed with valuable information to help you become a successful beekeeper.
+You will learn practical tips, natural beekeeping methods, and the latest knowledge about honey bees and sustainable beekeeping.

 Our class schedule for the 2024 season